oconnor0/fourth-world-srd/content/60-feats/divine prayers.md

 - Snack/Meal/Feast
 - Exhale
 - Forbiddance
-  - As an action, spend a Bond Point, draw or trace a 10' straight line on the ground, and name a creature type.
+  - As an action, spend Bond, draw or trace a 10' straight line on the ground, and name a creature type.
 For the next day, creatures of that type who attempt to cross the line must make a Mental saving throw.
 On a success, the creature takes d6+your Level plasmic damage.
 On a failure, the creature takes d6+your Level plasmic damage and cannot pass through the line for one minute.
   - Feats:
     - Circle
       - You may trace up to 40' on the ground in any shape.
     - Ritual
-      - You may spend an hour casting this spell instead of spending a Bond Point.
+      - You may spend an hour casting this spell instead of spending Bond.
 - Guardian
 - Guidance
   - Bonus on attack rolls?
 Advantage or more specific +Dice (ala Bless)?